atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 !!! info "Bitbucket shared storage"
     In the case of Bitbucket, the following must be taken into account.

+    * Consider deploying [Bitbucket Mesh](../examples/bitbucket/BITBUCKET_MESH.md) nodes to relex performance requirements on the shared home.
-    * Due to the high-performance requirements on IO operations, Bitbucket needs a dedicated NFS server providing persistence for a shared home.
+    * Due to the high-performance requirements on IO operations, Bitbucket needs a dedicated NFS server providing persistence for a shared home if not using Bitbucket Mesh nodes to store git data.
     * Before choosing [AWS EFS](https://aws.amazon.com/efs/){.external} as the File system, review the prerequisite mentioned on [cloud managed storage services](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html#Supportedplatforms-cloudplatformsCloudplatforms).
 We include example for [Bitbucket Mesh](../examples/bitbucket/BITBUCKET_MESH.md).
     * Bitbucket doesn't support other cloud-managed storage service such as [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}.